 Background: We integratively assessed the effect of different indoor and outdoor environmental exposures early in life on respiratory and allergic health conditions among children from (sub-) urban areas.

 Methods: This study included children participating in four ongoing European birth cohorts located in three different bio-geographical regions: INMA (Spain), LISAplus (Germany), GINIplus (Germany) and BAMSE (Sweden).
 Wheezing, bronchitis, asthma and allergic rhinitis throughout childhood were assessed using parental-completed questionnaires.
 We designed “environmental scores” corresponding to different indoor, green- and grey-related exposures (main analysis, a-priori-approach).
-Cohort-specific associations of exposure to environmental scores with the respiratory health outcomes were assessed using using random-effects meta-analyses.
-In addition, a Factor analysis (FA) was performed based on the same exposure information used to develop the environmental scores (confirmatory analysis, data-driven-approach).
+Cohort-specific associations of exposure to environmental scores with the respiratory health outcomes were assessed using random-effects meta-analyses.
+In addition, a factor analysis was performed based on the same exposure information used to develop the environmental scores (confirmatory analysis, data-driven-approach).

 Results: A higher early exposure to the indoor environmental score, increased the risk for wheezing and bronchitis within the first year of life (combined adjusted odds ratio: 1.20 [95% confidence interval: 1.13-1.27] and 1.28 [1.18-1.39], respectively).
-In contrast, there were inverse associations with asthma (0.93 [0.85-1.02]) and allergic rhinitis in later childhood (0.85 [0.79-0.92]).
+In contrast, there were inverse associations with asthma (0.93 [0.85-1.02]) and allergic rhinitis between 6 and 8 years (0.85 [0.79-0.92]).
 There were no statistically significant associations for the outdoor related environmental scores in relation to any of the health outcomes tested.
-The factor analysis confirmed the observed association of the indoor environmental score.
+The factor analysis confirmed the observed association with? the indoor environmental score.

 Conclusion: Although higher suggested microbial load indoors through occupants was associated with an increased risk for wheezing and bronchitis within the 1st year, this might serve as a preventive and beneficial mechanism against later childhood allergic respiratory outcomes in urbanized environments.